mantaser/breweryRouteOptimization/README.md

 ## Routing Optimisation Application

-The goal of an application is to collect as much as possible different beer types and display travel itinerary based on a given home (lat/long) geocode.
+The goal of an application is to collect as many as possible different beer types and display travel itinerary based on a given home (lat/long) geocode.

 ## How To Start Application